ColOfAbRiX/the-road-to-fp/03_case_classes.md

 ## Exercises 3

 * Create two instances of `Person` with the same values and then compare them with `==`.
 Does Scala recognise them as different or equals?
 Why?
-Now _modify_ one of the two instances and try to compare it again with the unmodified one.
+Now _modify_ one of the two instances (using `.copy()`) and try to compare it again with the unmodified one.
 Are they still equals?

 * Use case classes to represent a package that can contain other packages or objects.
 To give some more details, one package can either contain one or more objects (you can use a `String` to represent